 Faith is built on the belief that a "Supreme Judge" weighs our actions, rewards or punishes us.
-On earth, a father who would say "If you are wise, I will take you in my arms and love you always; on the other hand, if you disobey, you will go and live with the wicked ogre who makes you suffer" would be qualified as unworthy.
+On earth, a father who would say "If you are wise, I will always love you; but if you disobey, I will reject you and you will go and live with the evil ogre who makes you suffer" would be qualified as unworthy.
 By transforming a tale of this kind into a divine decree, religions indulge in moral blackmail.
 He who believes himself immortal lives between the anxiety of Judgement and the hope of recompense.
 "God's love" is a formula that expresses the hope of the clemency of the Judgement, but Hell remains a possible and anguishing way out.
 Religion powerfully dramatizes life and death, but I do not believe in the God of the carrot and the stick.

 The fundamental question is therefore "Am I immortal?".
 According to established knowledge, the answer is clearly no, because the death of any living being is total and definitive.
 From then on, with or without faith in God, the threat of Judgement vanishes.

 In what image of God can we trust?
 Is evil a by-product of freedom?